wp-plugins/revisr/readme.txt

 * Configure any remote repositories on the plugin settings page.
 Supports git through SSH or HTTPS.
 * If the repository was cloned from a remote, Revisr will attempt to use the settings stored in Git.

+= Notes =
+Please verify that database backups are working before attempting to revert the database.

 It is also adviseable to add Revisr to the gitignore file via the settings page to make sure that reverts don't rollback the plugins' functionality.

 == Frequently Asked Questions ==